 This month, the Walker Cinema welcomes back two New Queer Cinema classics by Cheryl Dunye, an artist known for creating what she calls “dunyementaries”—works that blend the personal and the political, documentary and fiction, comedy and drama, to challenge cultural and social norms through her unique autobiographical lens.
-In advance of screenings of The Watermelon Woman and Stranger Inside, Minneapolis-based filmmaker Ayesha Adu (Little Men) caught up with Dunye to talk about her process, her time in Minnesota, and what’s next for the celebrated director.
+In advance of screenings of The Watermelon Woman and Stranger Inside, Minneapolis-based filmmaker Atlas O. Phoenix (they/them/theirs) (Little Men) caught up with Dunye to talk about her process, her time in Minnesota, and what’s next for the celebrated director.

 Meeting Dunye at that time, in the early development of my career, was great because I’d seen The Watermelon Woman and was a big fan of it.
 So having another Black, queer filmmaker admire the film I co-directed was super cool and seriously inspiring!
 Anticipating screenings of her films Stranger Inside (2000) and The Watermelon Woman (1996) at the Walker next next month, I connected with Dunye to discuss what she’s been doing, how she thinks about this early work, and where she’ll be going next.

 What was the purpose of making films for you when you started in 1996?